- Create a new bot using Bollinger Bands as the core trigger signal.

 - Scan for signals automatically to trade credit and debit spreads.

-- Use a decision recipe to prevent the bot from entering multiple positions in the same ticker symbol.
+- Use opportunity filters to prevent the bot from entering multiple positions in the same ticker symbol.

 - Build a monitor automation with management decisions for multiple exits based on profit targets, time until expiration, and Bollinger Bands.

 - Use new decision "switches" to to toggle between credit spreads and debit spreads.

 Bollinger Bands Bot template shared in the Community.